-Like we said, internet cookies are small files placed on your browser (e.g., Safari or Google Chrome!) that help us recognise you when you return to the website and can tell us whether you’ve visited before.
+Like we said, internet cookies are small files placed on your browser (e.g. Safari or Google Chrome) that help our website work.

-The information we collect from cookies allows us to tailor your experience on our websites, so that you have the best possible time!
+There are additional cookies that you have the option to switch on, that help us recognise you when you return to our website and can tell us whether you’ve visited before.
+This helps us tailor your experience on our websites, so that you have the best possible time!
 We also use it to assess how the website is being used, so that we can improve it.